-This Court shall impose the identical discipline imposed by the other Court unless the respondent-attorney demonstrates, or this Court finds, that upon the face of the record upon which the discipline in another jurisdiction is predicated it clearly appears:
+This Court shall impose the identical action imposed by the other court unless the respondent-attorney demonstrates, or this Court finds, that upon the face of the record upon which the discipline or injunction in another jurisdiction is predicated it clearly appears:

-- i. that the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; or - ii. that there was such an infirmity of proof establishing the misconduct as to give rise to the clear conviction that this Court could not, consistent with its duty, accept as final the conclusion of the other Court on that subject; or - iii. that the imposition of the same discipline by this Court would result in grave injustice; or - iv. that the misconduct established is deemed by this Court to warrant substantially different discipline.
+- i. that the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; or - ii. that there was such an infirmity of proof establishing the misconduct as to give rise to the clear conviction that this Court could not, consistent with its duty, accept as final the conclusion of the other court on that subject; or - iii. that the imposition of the same discipline by this Court would result in grave injustice; or iv. that the misconduct established is deemed by this Court to warrant substantially different discipline or injunctive action.